clydemcqueen/bluerov2_ignition/README.md

 where `<frame>` is replaced with either `vectored` for the BlueROV2 base configuration or `vectored_6dof` for the BlueROV2 Heavy configuration.

+Note: if you run into problems switching between the vectored and vectored_6dof frame add the `-w` option to delete all ArduSub parameters.

 Use MAVProxy to send commands to ArduSub:

 ~~~bash